maserlib/maser4py/docs/source/sections/tutorial.rst

 ----------

 This section contain a collection of examples for available datasets, with a short description (also available in the :ref:`User Guide<sec_user_guide>` section).
-The easiest is to directly use the table below to reach your prefered instrument/dataset.
+The easiest is to directly use the table below to reach your favorite instrument/dataset.

 Dataset Reference
 ~~~~~~~~~~~~~~~~~~